csulit/rn-range-slider/README.md

 RangeSlider uses React Native's Animated library to transform thumbs / label / selected rail.<br/>
 These optimizations help to achieve as much native look & feel as possible using only the JS layer.

+# FYI 🚨

+Forked version modified `onStartShouldSetPanResponderCapture` value from `falseFunc` to `trueFunc` to work with modals

 <p align="center">
 <img src="https://raw.githubusercontent.com/githuboftigran/rn-range-slider/master/demo.gif" width="369" height="195">